paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (d).
+Pub.
+L. 118–159 designated existing provisions as par.
+(1), substituted “Subject to paragraph (2), the number” for “The number”, and added par.
+(2).

 2023—Subsec. (d).
 Pub.
 L. 118–31 inserted before period at end “, except, the Secretary concerned may authorize a greater number of officers so recommended that is less than 100 percent of the number of officers so included, for medical and dental officers recommended for promotion to major or lieutenant commander, if the Secretary concerned determines that such greater number is necessary to maintain or improve medical readiness”.

 2021—Subsec. (h)(1).
 Pub.
 L. 116–283, § 504(a)(1), substituted “shall” for “may” and inserted “pursuant to guidelines and procedures prescribed by the Secretary,” after “officers of particular merit,”.